aliar97/TimeTracking/index.md

 Through voice devices like Alexa, a user can start, pause, and complete work orders with the ease of just using their voice.
 [Try](https://creator.voiceflow.com/demo/3318901323958412 "Voice flow demo") out our demo today!

+# Hand Off
+After May 22nd, the XLR8 team will no longer be working with Xemelgo.
+We are handing the rest of the project to Akhila Tadinada at akhila.tadinada@xemelgo.com.

 # Contact us
 Anant Rajeev: anantr@uw.edu